12d Synergy + OpenRoads Quick Sheet

 1.1.
 Recommended File Structure

-12d Synergy does not currently have a plugin interface to Bentley products, which means we are limited in what communication can be made between the two sets of software.
-This is typically not an issue for most programs, where individual files or entire folders can be checked out for editing, without the need for a plugin.
+12d Synergy does not currently have a plugin interface to Bentley products, which limits what communication can be exchanged between the two software systems.
+This is typically not an issue for most programs, where individual files or entire folders can be checked out for editing without the need for a plugin.

 The complication for OpenRoads is that, although the program utilises a single .dgn file, these files often contain a few reference files.
 Each of which might need to be accessed and updated by separate users at any one time.
-This means that it does not strictly conform to either single or multi file use programs.
+This means that it does not strictly conform to either single-file or multi-file use programs.
 Thus making it difficult to determine the best way to treat the information in a document management system (DMS).

 As such, the best practice for OpenRoads use in 12d Synergy is a two-part folder setup, where the references are contained in a separate folder sub-folder.